-Leaders are proactive people and that means setting the agenda in many situations.
-But a coaching leader is most concerned with the developmental process of the leader he or she is supporting.
-That means allowing the him to take responsibility for determining the desired outcomes – and then working together to create a strategy to reach them.
+Leaders must be proactive, which means taking responsibility to set the agenda in leadership situations.
+But coaching leaders are most concerned with the developmental process of the leader he or she is supporting.
+That means allowing the the other person to take responsibility for determining the desired outcomes – and then working together to create a strategy to reach them.

 Coaches Focus on the Future

 Counselors often focus on understanding or interpreting the past.
 Coaches, on the other hand, focus on helping to create the future.
-The reason is that the past never changes.
+The past is over and done with – it can’t change.
 Coaching leaders don’t get sidetracked wading through past experiences of others.
 They help them focus on the future they want to create.

 Listening is hard work.
 If you don’t think so, practice active listening the next time someone walks into your office.
 In most conversations, we either don’t pay attention, listen with preconceived biases or simultaneously try to come up with solutions while the other person is talking.
-Coaching leaders have mastered the art of listening for the sake of understanding so that the dialogue takes place on the same page.
+Coaching leaders have mastered the art of listening for the sake of understanding so in order to maximize the quality of their dialogue.

 Coaches Ask Questions

 Questions are the anecdote to unsolicited (or in some case, solicited) advice.
 It’s not that advice is bad, it’s just that advice often short-circuits the development process in others.
-Following advice is a lot easier than exercising critical thinking.
-And it’s also easier to avoid taking responsibility if the advice doesn’t work.
+Following someone else’s advice is a lot easier than exercising critical thinking.
+It’s also easier to avoid taking responsibility if the advice doesn’t work.
 Even when they have great advice, coaching leaders start by asking powerful, open-ended questions to give the other person the chance to come up with their own best solution.

 Coaches are Action-Oriented

-A nice conversation is nice, but ultimately fruitless.
-An action-oriented conversation drives change.
+Nice conversations are nice, but ultimately fruitless.
+Action-oriented conversations drives change.
 Coaching leaders demonstrate value to others by helping them take their ideas and translate them into action items.
 They do this by helping them make a decision or choose a direction among multiple options.
-Another way is by helping to craft SMART goals to clarify next steps.
+Another way is by helping to craft SMART goals and clarify next steps.

 Coaches Give Responsibility

 Taking responsibility is Leadership 101.
 Giving responsibility is Leadership 102.
 Think about the difference.
-When we take responsibility, we are developing ourselves.
-When we help someone else take responsibility, we are working to develop them.
+When we take responsibility, we develop ourselves.
+When we help someone else take responsibility, we develop them.
 It’s often easier to take responsibility for outcomes by providing quick direction and then moving on to the next thing.
-Giving responsibility – and working with someone along the way – takes more time and more effort, but that’s where true leadership growth happens.
+Giving responsibility – and supporting the other person along the way – takes more time and more effort, but that’s where true leadership growth happens.

 If you want to help others succeed, you’ve chosen a noble pursuit.
 But that’s not enough.
 You’ve got to work at it – and it’s hard work!
 But the reward is always worth it – especially when you find that the leaders you’ve coached start coaching others.